WallStreetMojo

 vba UBound Example 1-4

-Like this using the Excel VBA UBOUND function, we can get the upper bound length of an array.
+Using the Excel VBA UBOUND function, we can get the upper bound length of an array.

 Example #2 – Using the Excel VBA UBOUND Function to Copy the Data

-Assume you have a list of data in one excel sheet like the below one.
+Assume you have a list of data in one Excel sheet like the below one.

 vba UBound Example 2

-Step 1: Create a macro and define the array variable.
+Step 1: Create a Macro and define the array variable.

 Code: